listenseedestroy/what-happens-when/README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+After the Search Engine Results Page (SERP) is rendered, you can interact with the page in several ways.
+You can click on the blue titles of the search results to visit the corresponding web pages, which are the organic search results, not paid for by website owners.
+Google may also show advertisements labeled as such at the top, bottom, or side of the search results page, often relevant to your search query or browsing history.
+Additionally, Google sometimes displays a featured snippet at the top of the search results, providing a concise answer to your query extracted from a relevant web page.
+You can click on the snippet to read more or visit the source page.
+For certain queries, Google may show a Knowledge Graph panel on the right side of the search results, offering additional information about the query topic, such as key facts, related topics, and images.
+Google also offers various tools and filters to refine your search results, such as filtering by time (e.g., past hour, past year), by type (e.g., videos, news), or by location.
+At the bottom of the SERP, Google often shows a list of related search queries, clicking on which can help you refine your search or explore related topics.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode